opiproject/opi-poc/lab/spending_guidelines.md

 equipment.
 We describe both "appropriate" and "inappropriate" use of equipment funds and include examples of each.
 Generally, commonly used lab equipment generally available in the market are appropriate.
-Pre-production equipment or equipment that do not service the goals of the OPI lab are inappropriate.
+Pre-production equipment or equipment that does not service the goals of the OPI lab are inappropriate.